Skip to content

 agents/my-reflexion/

-├── AGENT.md ← pattern: reflexion, max_iter, config
+├── AGENT.md ← pattern: reflexion, max_iter

-└── reflect.md ← system prompt for the reflection step
+└── reflect.md ← reflector system prompt

 ---